 Displays the operational status of the SFN option (if installed).
 The "Off" status means that the device is running on the internal clock.
-When "On" the device is synchronized to the Best Master clock elected from the network (please refer to IEEE1588v2 protocol specifications for more details on this).
+When "On" the device is synchronized to the Encoder Master Clock.

-4. System information
+4. Menu: System information

+'''

 Sigmacom EtherMPX v3

-DSP = v3.42
+DSP = v3.44

 CPU = v3.42

-<back< td=""></back<>
+<Back

+'''